According to a survey by Google, fort

 Before selecting any device that transmits customer data over a wireless network, access the security features of that device thoroughly.
 Keep in mind that any retailer who plans on processing transactions through tablet devices must:

-2.)
-Follow credit card payment standards designed to ensure that financial institutions, companies, and merchants that process, store or transmit credit card information maintain a secure environment.
-USA retailers would need to follow the Payment Card Industry Data Security Standard (PCI DSS) standards, while European and Canadian retailers would follow the EMV global standard.
+2) Follow credit card payment standards designed to ensure that financial institutions, companies, and merchants that process, store or transmit credit card information maintain a secure environment.
+Retails must comply with the EMV global standard as of October 2015.

 Even if a retailer plans on using tablet devices to help register customers for the organization’s customer loyalty program (rather than for processing transactions), they should select a tablet capable of keeping customer data secure and safe from predators.